aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Day 2: Module of Regression Algorithms & its evaluation metrics.md

-Which of the following do you think is a better ﬁtted line for the green data points?
+Which of the following do you think is a better-ﬁtted line for the green data points?

 The second one.
 The only diﬀerence is that instead of using the equation of a straight line, we are using a diﬀerent equation of higher order polynomial.

 Learn more about Polynomial Regression: https://towardsdatascience.com/polynomial-regression-bbe8b9d97491

-* **LASSO, RIDGE AND ELASTIC NET REGRESSION:**
+* **LASSO, RIDGE, AND ELASTIC NET REGRESSION:**

-There are extensions of the linear regression model training called as **regularization methods**.
-They aim to minimize the error, while keeping the complexity of the model low.
+There are extensions of the linear regression model training called **regularization methods**.
+They aim to minimize the error while keeping the complexity of the model low.

 Two popular examples of regularization procedures for linear regression are:

 1. **Lasso Regression** (called **L1 regularization**).
 2. **Ridge Regression:** (called **L2 regularization**).

-These methods are eﬀective to use when there is collinearity in your input variables and there’s a chance of overﬁtting the training data.
+These methods are eﬀective when there is collinearity in your input variables, and there's a chance of overﬁtting the training data.

 There is another commonly used model of regression called **Elastic Net**.
 It **incorporates penalties from both L1 and L2 regularization**.

-You can read more about Lasso, Ridge and Elastic Net Regression here:
+You can read more about Lasso, Ridge, and Elastic Net Regression here:

 https://hackernoon.com/an-introduction-to-ridge-lasso-and-elastic-net-regression-cca60b4b934f